denniszielke/phoenix/challenges.md

 # Fully automated VSTS YAML deployment
-**TODO**
-1. Create a deployment file to decribe the desired state of your application including replicas of your backend and frontend service.
+1. Create a deployment file to decribe the desired state of your application including replicas of your backend service.
+    - **TODO Sample?**
+    - Modify the deployment file manually so that
+        - the backend service can be found
+        - the backend service is available internally only
+        - the correct image is being used
-1. Apply the deployment file manually.
+    - Apply the deployment file manually.
-1. Check the number of pods
+2. Check the number of backend pods.
+K8s will take care to keep the number of available pods as specified.
+    - Give it a try and kill some pods.
+They will be recreated.
+3. Add a VSTS release definition.
+Make sure it
+    - triggers when the build has finished
+    - deploy your latest image created by the build definition with help of the deployment.yaml file.
+You can use the Azure CLI task to do this.
+    - Use $(Build.BuildNumber) to apply the correct image.

 # Other